Ahrimdon/SneakDBParserCS/README.md

 ## Installation

-1.  * Download the latest release (.exe or .py)
+1. * Download `.zip`
      <br>
      **OR**
      <br>
    * Clone the repository using `git clone https://github.com/Ahrimdon/SneakDBParserCS.git`

 2. Navigate to the directory using `cd SneakDBParserCS`